3133 N. Lincoln Avenue,

 1 person favorited this theater

-The Vitagraph Theatre was opened about 1914, by the early studio of the same name.
+The Vitagraph Theatre was opened September 12, 1914 wuth “My Official Wife”.
 It could seat around 1,000 and was located in the bustling Lincoln-Belmont commercial district (today known as Nortown) near to the Struve’s department store.
+The Lubliner & Trinz circuit, one of the main movie theater circuits in Chicago during the 1910’s and into the 1920’s operated the Vitagraph Theatre.

 In 1930, a year after the Struve store was sold to the Goldblatt’s department store chain, its owners decided to enlarge and modernize it, and a row of nearby properties, including the Vitagraph Thetare, were acquired and razed.